A Just and Upright Man (the title is from the Book of Job) is the first in a series of five books set in the northeast of England.

 A Just and Upright Man is a romance; it’s a crime story; but most of all it’s a picture of 18th century England not looked at (as is usual in historical romance) from the point of view of the wealthy and powerful but seen through the eyes of those at the bottom of the heap.
 Kate Greener, Tom Laws, Lizzie and Florrie–these people were as real and as human as Lord Ravenshead and the Earl of Wrekin and I hope I have brought them to life – the reviews suggest that I have.
 I’ve said a little more on this subject here.

-The Historical Novel Society has shortlisted A Just and Upright Man for its 2015 Indie Award.
-Hundreds of historical novels went into the pot and now we’re down to nine.
-The winner will be selected and the award presented at the HNS Conference in Denver, Colorado in June 2015.
+The Historical Novel Society shortlisted A Just and Upright Man for its 2015 Indie Award.
+Hundreds of historical novels went into the pot; A Just and Upright Man was one of the last nine.
+It didn’t win, but just getting that far was a huge achievement.

 It won a bronze medal in the Wishing Well 2014 Awards!